 4821 SW Highway 101, Lincoln City, OR 97367

 Oregon's oldest studio, Alder House offers a great glassblowing experience.
-You can watch professional artists in action and buy a finished work at reasonable price.
+You can watch artists making glass professionally and buy a finished work for a reasonable price.
 Admission is free.
 Open daily from May until the end of October from 10 a.m. to 5 p.m.

 611 Immonen Road, Lincoln City, OR, 97367